Lot and His Daughters (Artemisia Gentileschi): Provenance

 Scholars suspect the painting may once have been in the collection of Luigi Romeo, Barone of San Luigi, Naples, during the 18th century.
 It was sold from a private collection in Switzerland in 1982 and was purchased the following year by the present owner.

 Attribution

-The painting has only recently been attributed to Gentileschi.
-It was first purchased by the Toledo Museum of Art as a work of Bernardo Cavallini.
-Domenico Gargiulo has also been mentioned by some art historians as having carried out aspects of the painting.
+The painting has only relatively recently been attributed to Gentileschi.
+Its authorship has been the subject of scholarly debate since it was first purchased by the Toledo Museum of Art and exhibited in 1984 as a work of Bernardo Cavallini; the Toledo Museum has since changed the painting's attribution to Gentileschi.
+Domenico Gargiulo has also been mentioned by some art historians, such as Raymond Ward Bissell, as possibly having contributed to the background of the painting.